niluferAltinoluk/Solana-Momentum-Predictor/README.md

 # Project Overview
-This project is a machine learning solution designed to identify high-potential and profitable tokens on Pumpfun, the meme token platform within the Solana ecosystem, at the most critical moment of a token's lifecycle.
+This project is an advanced machine learning solution designed to identify high-potential and profitable tokens on the Solana Pumpfun platform.
+The core challenge is making a "buy" decision within the first 30 seconds of a token's lifecycle, where volatility is highest and data is scarcest.

-# Data
+# Data Architecture & Engineering
-The provided data set consists of 30 days of transaction records for tokens launched on the Pumpfun platform.
-Each row represents a specific event related to a token, identified by its mint_token_id.
+The model processes a massive dataset of 30 days of transaction records (approx. 9.5M rows), transforming raw events into actionable intelligence.

+*Time-Critical Transformation:* Developed a custom pipeline to align non-standard timestamps into UTC datetime objects, enabling precise filtering for the 30-second prediction window.

+*Target Identification:* Integrated separate wallet-specific target lists to create a binary classification target (is_target).

+*Optimized Preprocessing*:  * Winsorization: Outliers are clipped at 1st/99th percentiles to ensure model stability against extreme price/volume swings.

+*Feature Aggregation:* Transformed transaction-level data into token-level summary statistics (velocity, momentum, creator trust signals).

-Data Columns Summary
+# Data Columns Summary
 The dataset is rich in features, including:

 Identifiers and Timestamps: Row ID / sequence, timestamp (Event time in UTC), mint_token_id, holder, and creator.